TOTAL HIP REPLACEMENT SURGERY IN PLYMOUTH

 General anaesthesia carries its risks, including adverse reactions or complications.
 Such risks will be described to you by the anaesthetist.

-• Cardiovascular and Respiratory Risks:
+Cardiovascular and Respiratory Risks

 Complications such as heart attack, stroke, or pneumonia can arise.
 The pre-assessment process is designed to pick up those at particular risk.

+It is important to note that while these risks exist, they are relatively uncommon and that the majority of hip replacement procedures are successful and lead to improved quality of life.
 The decision to undergo hip replacement surgery should be based on a thorough discussion between yourself and Mr Stitson, with particular attention given to your individual health status, lifestyle, and the severity of hip joint symptoms.

 Mr Stitson will take all necessary precautions to minimise operative risks and will closely monitor your progress during the recovery period, addressing any potential complications promptly.